xiix0/scam/README.md

-You will be Told about it Tomorrow.
-Go Home and Prepare Thyself.
+You display the wonderful traits of charm and courtesy.